A Very Basic Intro to Investing and the Stock Market

 - Learn and make your OWN decisions.

-- And RUN from anyone who tells you they know everything about money — of they have a “for sure” investment deal.
+- And RUN from anyone who tells you they know everything about money — or if they have a “for sure” investment deal.